hoshmy/SimilarWordsService/README.md

 ./run_service

 **Run tests**
+The tests are dependant on tests generated files: tests/generated_dictionary.txt and test/generated_answers.txt These files should be generated once before running the tests.
+Regeneration will run previous files with new random results
+  - Generate the tests files once by running generate_test_files.sh

+Once the tests files exists, run the tests:
-  - Run the service
+  - Run service as test
-  - cd to the project's folder
+      * cd to the project's folder
-  - chmod +x run_test.sh
+      * chmod +x run_test.sh
+      * ./run_service_test.sh
-  - ./run_service.sh
+  - Run clients test:
-  - The tests generates its own dictionary - therefore it takes a little while for the test to begin
-  - The tests leaves 2 files in the file system that can be discarded after the test has finished
+      * Open another terminal
+      * cd to the project's folder
+      * ./run_test.sh

+Tests errors, if occurred will be printed to stderr.
+If no errors detected - no prints will be done

 **Configuration**
 In the <project folder>/configuration.py where the variable path_to_dictionary_file can be changed to point to another file